 4.1.1 Infrastructural and Financial Constraints

 With respect to infrastructural and financial constraints, high cost of cattle of pure breed was ranked first with Garrett Score 67.50.
-The rising cost of genetically superior or high-yielding cattle breeds places a significant financial burden on small and marginal farmers.
+The rising cost of genetically superior or high-yielding cattle breeds have a significant financial burden on small and marginal farmers.
 These breeds often require better care and higher maintenance, making them unaffordable without substantial capital or subsidies.
 Most dairy farmers operate on a small scale with limited savings or investment capacity.
 With little to no financial backing, they struggle to invest in essential inputs like quality feed, veterinary care, or improved cattle breeds.
 Hence, lack of own capital ranked second.
 Space constraints, especially in densely populated or land-scarce areas, limit the ability of farmers to build proper shelters for their livestock.
 Poor housing leads to reduced productivity and increased vulnerability to diseases was the third important restraints (64.50).

 The initial cost of setting up a dairy unit, including infrastructure, equipment, and animal purchase ranked 4th (61.25) is prohibitively high for many farmers.
 This discourages new entrants and restricts the expansion of existing operations.
-Further, dairy farming requires skilled labor for milking, feeding, health management, and breeding.
-However, due to rural-to-urban migration and limited training opportunities, there is a shortage of trained personnel in the sector (GS 50.25).
+Further, dairy farming requires skilled labour for milking, feeding, health management, and breeding.
+However, due to rural-to-urban migration and limited training opportunities, there is a shortage of trained personnel in the sector (50.25).
 Inadequate implementation of policies, lack of field-level extension services, and limited reach of subsidies or grants result in farmers not receiving sufficient institutional support to sustain or expand their operations.
 Complex procedures, lack of collateral, and limited awareness restrict farmers’ access to credit from banks and cooperatives.
 Informal lending sources may charge high interest, further aggravating their financial distress.
 Despite various government initiatives, many farmers remain unaware of the schemes due to poor dissemination of information and weak extension networks.
 When formal credit is accessible, the interest rates are often not conducive for small-scale dairy operations.
 High repayment obligations discourage borrowing and investment in productivity-enhancing inputs.
 Adequate water supply is crucial for dairy farming.
 Lack of clean drinking water for livestock leads to poor health, reduced milk yield, and increased veterinary costs, directly affecting farm profitability.

 Feeding related constraints of cattle